Published in the Graduate Report, Spring/Summer 2012

 Lynch is quick to point out that the Law School faculty and staff were highly supportive with regard to helping him make the difficult transition back to the classroom.
-“Lisa Rodino (UConn Law’s registrar) helped sign me up for all of my classes while I was still in Afghanistan, and Jane Brown (director of student services) made the whole leave-of-absence process absolutely seamless.
+“Lisa Rodino (UConn Law’s registrar) helped sign me up for all of my classes while I was still in Afghanistan, and Jane Brown (director of student affairs) made the whole leave-of-absence process absolutely seamless.
 They were simply amazing.”

 Today, approximately eighteen months after returning to the beauty – and safety – of the Law School campus, Lynch has joined his classmates in the practice of law.
 In March 2012 he began work as an associate at Garcia & Milas, P.C., where he focuses primarily on construction litigation work.
 When not putting in long days at his New Haven office, he and his “absolutely amazing” wife, Eleana, whom he starting dating only three weeks before they graduated from Fordham, are busy caring for their two 95-pound rescue dogs, Casey and Damon, at their West Hartford home.